motapinto/sql-object-relational/README.md

 }
 ```
 #### Description
-We had two options for this query in which we could choose between using views or using just one sql ddl statement.
+We had two options for this query in which we could choose between using views or using just one sql DDL statement.
 In our first approach we decided to use two views with the objective to have a simpler query.
 After analysing the execution plans, we noticed that the cost was relatively higher than the one we got without using the views, so we decided to choose the second option.
 For this option, we calculate the sum of the teacher's class hours with the use of the object method `getHoursFactor()` for the school year of 2003/2004.
 Finally, for each class type (i.e. P, OT, TP, T), we filter the teachers by the maximum sum value.